hinto-janaiyo/monero-archive/README.md

-# WIP monero-archive
+# WORK IN PROGRESS - monero-archive
-This is collection of scripts for archiving Monero related stuff.
+This is a collection of scripts for archiving Monero related stuff.
 Requires GNU/Linux.

 Scripts for scraping sites hosted by individual community members are not created on purpose.